Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 Tip #4.
 Be timely with your requests

-Once your AdWords outsourcing relationship is underway, the effectiveness of your correspondence is going to determine its success.
+Once your Google Ads outsourcing relationship is underway, the effectiveness of your correspondence is going to determine its success.

 Be prompt when you send your outsourced associate requests and create a collaborative environment that thrives on communication, rather than urgency and firefighting.